eRuaro/slingshot-trie/README.md

    `python main.py suggestions your_prefix --n your_n`
 #### 5. Displaying words in the trie
    `python main.py display`
     - This will display the top 5 words in the Trie

-   displaying *n* words in the trie:
+   Displaying *n* words in the trie:

    `python main.py display --n your_n`

-   displaying all words in the trie:
+   Displaying all words in the trie:

    `python main.py display --all`
 ## Running tests
 1. Navigate to either the `test` directory or the `server/tests` directory and run the command `pytest` to run the test cases.